cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 This *still* has a pitfall though.
 In order for this to work right, you need to use explicit tempids for new entities, or you might still end up with an entity id in the transaction that won't exist when transacting the data.
+I generally try to use lookups with unique attributes in place of entity ids as much as possible, both for reads and writes.

 ## Composing commands